liborty/rstats/README.md

 One dimensional statistical measures implemented for `&[i64]` and `&[f64]`.

 All these methods operate on one vector of data and take no arguments.
 For example, `s.amean()` returns the arithmetic mean of slice `s` of either type.
 This is the only attempt at genericity.
-Trait Stats is carefully checked and will report all kinds of errors, such as empty input.
+This trait is carefully checked and will report all kinds of errors, such as empty input.
-This means you have to call unwrap or something akin to it on its results.
+This means you have to call `.unwrap()` or something similar on its results.

 Included in this trait are: